Near Lone Pine in Inyo County, California — The American West (Pacific Coastal)

 Erected 1992 by Slim Princess Chapter #395 of E Clampus Vitus.

 Topics and series.
 This historical marker is listed in these topic lists: Agriculture • Environment • Natural Resources • Waterways & Vessels.
 In addition, it is included in the E Clampus Vitus series list.
+A significant historical date for this entry is December 16, 1924.

 Location.
 36° 40.581′ N, 118° 6.03′ W. Marker is near Lone Pine, California, in Inyo County.
 Marker can be reached from the intersection of U.S. 395 and Los Angles Aqueduct Road, on the left when traveling north.
 Marker is located on unpaved Los Angles Aqueduct Road just west of US 395.
 Touch for map.
 Marker is in this post office area: Lone Pine CA 93545, United States of America.
 Touch for directions.

 Regarding Alabama Gates.
-Alabama Gates and Gatehouse are located on the west side of US 395 about 500 meters south of the marker and are clearly visible from US 395.
+Alabama Gates and Gatehouse are located on the west side of US 395 about ¼-mile south of the marker and are clearly visible from US 395.
 The gates are named after the nearby Alabama Hills.
 The Owens Valley Water Wars inspired the movie Chinatown directed by Roman Polanski.